Overview

 PC2

+Next, make sure your data is accessible on a git repo somewhere so you can get started on the next PC.
 Depending on your project, this might be as simple as locating a git repo that has your data set, or it might require you to upload the dataset to your personal git repo.
-Additionally, this could involve combining multiple data sources, or gathering data yourself.
-If your project requires you to gather your own data, please discuss this with your instructor before beginning, so that we can make sure you have a realistic plan to gather enough data.

 PC3

-Perform some exploratory data analysis.
+Perform some exploratory data analysis using your workbook.
 Discuss the results, and what this tells you about your data, as well as your expectations for your results.
 This should include some data visualizations that go beyond a basic chart.

 PC4

-Time to do some research.
-What is the goal of the model you plan to build?
-Has something similar been done with this type of data?
-Do a write up of background information, making sure to link sources.
+Time to do some more background research.
+By now, hopefully you have identified what the goal of the model you plan to build is.
+Your task is to see if something similar been done with this type of data.
+Do a brief write up of background information (one paragraph) making sure to link sources.

 PC5

 Prepare your data set for training.
 This might include handling missing or categorical values, basic conversions, or more extensive conversions.
 Any choices that you make should be explained.
-Additionally, spend time making good visualizations.
+Additionally, you may want to consider creating more visualizations using this pre-processed (or what we call “clean”) data.

 PC6